adebayomoses/WeRateDogs-Analysis-with-Python/README.md

 # Gathering
 The first dataset was downloaded directly.

-The second dataset was downloaded programmatically using python's request library.
+The second dataset was downloaded programmatically using Python's request library.

-The third dataset was extracted from tweeter. i found 11 Quality issues and 4 tidiness issue which was documented.In this project, three datasets was used in this project.
+The third dataset was extracted from Twitter.
+I found 11 Quality issues and 4 tidiness issues which were documented.
+In this project, three datasets were used in this project.